tomeichlersmith/denv/docs/src/manual/denv.md

 `.denv`.
 All other files within `.denv` are internal to denv and can only be modified at your own risk.

-## "Remote" Running

-While most of users will interact with denv from within denv's workspace, sometimes users wish to run a command from outside of the workspace.
-In this case, the default deduction of the workspace can fail; nevertheless, users can still achieve this goal by providing the path themselves.
-Below, we enter an interactive shell within the denv located at *`/full/path/to/workspace`* without having to enter that directory.

-    denv_workspace=/full/path/to/workspace denv

-Astute shell users may notice that we are simply defining an environment variable for denv, which is correct; however, users should avoid persisting this definition anywhere since it would effectively prevent you from having more than one denv on the same host machine.
-The other configuration variables do not have this problem since we find and source the config file on each run of denv, therefore overwriting any environment variables that may already be defined.

 # SEE ALSO

 **denv-init(1)**, **denv-config(1)**, **denv-check(1)**